-PLAYER movements registered with the Evo-stik Northern Premier League from Sunday, September 16, to 11am on Saturday, September 22.
+PLAYER movements registered with the Evo-stik Northern Premier League from Sunday, December 2, to 11am on Saturday, December 8.

-George Hughes from Shrewsbury to Stalybridge Celtic (youth loan)
+Andrew Scott Accrington Stanley to Stalybridge Celtic (youth loan)

 Weekend Non-league Football Previews

 IT’S by no means the easiest game to start with, but when CURZON ASHTON run out at Broadhurst Park tomorrow (Saturday) new manager Mark Bradshaw will have the ideal chance to prove the doubters wrong and show he has what it takes to be in charge.

 Even though the Nash are four points above FC United in Vanarama North, many are viewing them as underdogs in what will be a keenly contested local derby.
 And according to Twitter, Neil Reynolds has gone so far as to assure his club’s faithful that the Rebels will record their first home league win of the season.

 Bradshaw has already gone on record as saying that managing Curzon will be one of the proudest moments of his life, and that he can’t wait for the match.